andrew-pa/ununi/README.md

 # ununi

-Ununi is a utility for Windows that allows you to search for and insert Unicode characters.
+Ununi is a utility for (recent-ish versions of) Windows that allows you to search for and insert Unicode characters.

 ## Installation

-Either download a release build (they seem to be **Windows 10** only as that is where they were built) or build from source with `cargo`.
+Either download a release build or build from source with `cargo`.
 Running the executable will download the Unicode character reference, build the search index, and prompt to ask if you would like Ununi to start on startup/login for your user account.

 ## Usage